 Maybe you feel that there’s not much point writing because it’s so hard to get published.

 Maybe you enjoy writing but you secretly worry you’re not very good at it.

-All of those problems can show up as “I don’t have time” when really, you don’t need more time so much as you need more confidence.
+All of those problems can show up as “I don’t have time” when really, you might find that you could make the time if only you had more confidence.

-Self-confidence isn’t about feeling an unshakable (but potentially unwarranted!) certainty that you’re an excellent writer.
+Self-confidence doesn’t mean having an unshakable (but potentially unwarranted!) certainty that you’re an excellent writer.
 It’s more about being able to value yourself and your writing, and being able to put your writing out there into the world without feeling unduly anxious about doing so.

 As I see it, there are three types of self-confidence that you can develop as a writer:

 - Confidence in your writing itself – the nuts and bolts of the craft